communitiesuk/funding-service-design-frontend/README.md

 ### Start a Virtual environment

-    python -m venv venv
+    python3 -m venv venv

 ### Install dependencies
 From the top-level directory enter the command to install pip and the dependencies of the project

-    python -m pip install --upgrade pip && pip install -r requirements.txt
+    python3 -m pip install --upgrade pip && pip install -r requirements.txt

+## How to use

+###Enter the virtual environment

+...either macOS using bash:

+    source venv/bin/activate

+...or if on Windows using Command Prompt:

+    venv\Scripts\activate.bat

 ### Create static files

     python build.py

-## How to use
-A requirements.txt is included for developer preference.
-Once you have installed the dependences (poetry or otherwise), enter the virtual environment and run:
+Then run:

     flask run